Problem scenario

 After you run a MapReduce job, you'll see output that is a summary of the job.
 The summary will include various quantifiable aspects of the job in the "Map-Reduce Framework" section of the text output.

 It is not hard to set up Hadoop and run a MapReduce job.
 You can learn more about the process if you do this.
-To deploy Hadoop on a RedHat derivative, see this link; to deploy Hadoop on Ubuntu, see this link.
-You can follow this link to run a MapReduce job for learning
+To deploy Hadoop on any type of Linux, see this link.
+You can follow this link to run a MapReduce job for learning.